Tennis star Serena Williams joins SurveyMonkey’s board

 Aside from being one of the top tennis players in the world and the highest paid female athlete, banking $77.6 million in her career from prize money so far, Williams has also launched several businesses around her extraordinary tennis achievements.
 She once had a special line with Puma and inked endorsement deals with Nike and J.P.
 Morgan Chase.
 She also has her own apparel line called Aneres (her name spelled backwards) and launched her own collection of handbags and jewelry on the Home Shopping Network (HSN).

-Williams sees an opportunity to put those achievements to good use in the tech world as well.
+Williams sees an opportunity to put those achievements to good use in the tech world, as well.
 “As a business professional, I’m constantly asking questions.
 I want to hear the positive and the negative to figure out where I can improve,” she told TechCrunch in a statement.
 “Like SurveyMonkey, I’m driven to ask what’s happening, and why.
 We also share a fierce commitment to letting all voices be heard.”

-SurveyMonkey, which competes with online survey startup Qualitrics, gathers customer feedback from online surveys and, according to Fortune, the majority of Fortune 500 companies use the service to gain insights.
+SurveyMonkey, which competes with online survey startup Qualtrics, gathers customer feedback from online surveys and, according to Fortune, the majority of Fortune 500 companies use the service to gain insights.
 But survey data depends on the types of questions asked and knowing what to ask.
 That unique insight can be hard to get in a room full of the same types of people.

 Note also, Silicon Valley doesn’t have a great track record with women or diversity so far.
 Williams is a great get for the company’s board as she is able to add that fresh (and needed) voice, along with her outstanding career track record to help shape SurveyMonkey’s future.